BoatrentalserviceBonaire-BlueBayBonairesailing-0297 (Groot (FULL HD))

 1. Calmly boat toward the buoy with low speed

-2. Have one person on the leading edge ready with the line
+2. Have one person at the bow (front of the boat) ready with the line

 3. When you are almost at the buoy: put the engine in neutral

-4. The person on the forward tip grabs the buoy by hand or with a pickaxe
+4. The person on the bow grabs the buoy by hand or with a boat hook

 5. Get the line through the eye from the buoy and secure the boat properly